johankraft/DevAlertDemoSTM32L475/README.md

 # DevAlert Demo on STM32L4 IoT Discovery Kit

 This project demonstrates Percepio DevAlert (https://percepio.com/devalert) on the STM32L4 IoT Discovery kit with FreeRTOS.
-This includes the DevAlert target library (DFM) with crash dump support and as well as the TraceRecorder library for providing traces to Tracealyzer.
+This includes the DevAlert target library (DFM) with core dump support and as well as the TraceRecorder library for providing traces to Tracealyzer.

 Learn more about the STM32L4 IoT Discovery kit at https://www.st.com/en/evaluation-tools/b-l475e-iot01a.html.